jdhe1120/jdhe1120.github.io/README.md

 ## Welcome!

 Welcome to my personal website!
 This repository contains the contents of jeffreydinghe.com and runs via GitHub Pages.
-This theme was adapted from [the Resume Theme](https://startbootstrap.com/template-overviews/resume/) in [Start Bootstrap](http://startbootstrap.com/).
+This website's theme was adapted from [the Resume Template](https://startbootstrap.com/template-overviews/resume/) in [Start Bootstrap](http://startbootstrap.com/).

 ## Copyright and License